-There are two main reasons to use less energy.
+There are two main reasons to cut our energy use.

-The only sure way to cut our energy bills is to use less energy.
+The only sure way to lower our energy bills is to use less.
 It's that simple.
-Regardless of whether oil prices are going up or down, making our homes more energy efficient is a smart investment.
-An energy audit from Building Energy is an excellent place to start.
-And if your heating system is more than fifteen or twenty years old, you should consider replacing it with a new, efficient oil-fired furnace or boiler.
-Solar hot water systems are now a very attractive investment and the fuel is free!
-Many Co-op members have installed pellet stoves to reduce oil use and heat their homes with a renewable source of energy.
+Regardless of whether oil prices are going up or down, making our homes more energy efficient - and comfortable - is a smart investment.
+An energy audit from the Energy Co-op of Vermont is an excellent place to start.
+And if your heating system is more than fifteen or twenty years old, you should consider replacing it with a new heat pump, efficient oil-fired furnace or boiler.
+Nowadays, heat pump hot water heaters are a very attractive investment.
+Also, many Co-op members have installed pellet stoves to reduce oil use and heat their homes with a renewable source of energy.

 Each gallon of heating oil or kerosene that we burn to warm our homes produces about 22 lbs. of carbon dioxide - the main greenhouse gas.
 The best way to reduce these emissions is to use less energy.
 Vermont has two goals for reducing greenhouse gas emissions:

 - 40% reduction below 1990 levels by 2030, and

 - 80% to 95% reduction below 1990 levels by 2050.